edgedb/edgedb/docs/edgeql/sets.rst

   db> select str_split({"hello world", "hi again"}, " ");
   {["hello", "world"], ["hi", "again"]}

-When an *element-wise* operation accepts two inputs, the operation is applied *pair-wise*; in other words, the operation is applied to the *cartesian product* of the inputs.
+When an *element-wise* operation accepts two or more inputs, the operation is applied *pair-wise*; in other words, the operation is applied to the *cartesian product* of the inputs.

 .. code-block:: edgeql-repl